The Definitive (Read: Completely Subjective) Halloween Candy Rankings

 Examples: Jolly Rancher, Starburst, literally anything with a Tootsie Roll in it, Airheads, Sixlets

 Look.
 I get it.
 Jolly Ranchers are classics.
 Starburst has great marketing.
 The Tootsie Pop was huge at the same time Sonny and Cher were.
 Same goes for Airheads for that six month span when Hanson mattered.
-If your trick or treaters are adults, you’ve got a decent collection of candies.
+If your trick or treaters are adults4Particularly ones who have had too much alcohol and won’t care what they’re eating., you’ve got a decent collection of candies.
 For kids and their pickier palates, avoid these candies.
 Also, if you’re buying Sixlets, don’t.
 Just spend the extra dollar and get a similar sized bag of M&Ms.

 You Want To Buy Candy People Say They Like But Actually Don’t